-DTaP immunizations are given as a series of five injections, usually administered at ages:
+DTaP immunizations are given as a series of 5 injections at ages:

 A vaccine called Tdap (the booster shot) should be given at ages 11 to 12, and to older teens and adults who haven't yet had a booster with pertussis coverage.
-Then, Td (tetanus and diphtheria) boosters are recommended every 10 years.
+(This is especially important for adults who will be around newborn babies, such as grandparents or other caregivers.)
+Then, boosters are recommended every 10 years with either Tdap or Td (only tetanus and diphtheria).

 Pregnant women should get the Tdap vaccine in the second half of each pregnancy, even if they've been vaccinated in the past.
-Tdap also can be given after a deep cut or severe burn to prevent tetanus infection.
+People who get a deep cut or severe burn need to get a dose of Tdap or Td to prevent tetanus infection.

 Use of the DTaP vaccine has virtually eliminated diphtheria and tetanus in childhood and has greatly reduced the number of pertussis cases.

-The vaccine frequently causes mild side effects: fever; mild crankiness; tiredness; loss of appetite; and tenderness, redness, or swelling in the area where the shot was given.
+The vaccine can cause mild side effects: fever; mild crankiness; tiredness; loss of appetite; and tenderness, redness, or swelling in the area where the shot was given.

-Rarely, a child may have a seizure or cry uncontrollably after getting the vaccine.
+Rarely, a child may have a seizure, a high fever, or uncontrollable crying after getting the vaccine.
 But these sorts of side effects are so rare that researchers question whether they're even caused by the vaccine.
 Most kids have a few minor or no side effects.

 Talk to your doctor about whether getting the vaccine is a good idea if your child had any of the following after an earlier DTaP shot:

-a brain or nervous-system problem, like a seizure
+- a brain or nervous-system problem, like coma or seizures

-Your doctor might decide to just give a partial vaccine or no vaccine, or may determine that the benefits of vaccinating your child outweigh the potential risks.
+Your doctor might give a partial vaccine or no vaccine, or may decide that the benefits of vaccinating your child outweigh the potential risks.

 A warm, damp cloth or a heating pad on the injection site may help reduce soreness, as can moving or using the arm.